 Microwave method (recommended)

 Remove any cold toppings or separate sauce containers.
-Add exactly 1 tbsp water over the rice: it converts to steam inside the container and keeps the rice from drying out.
+Add exactly 1 tbsp water over the rice.
 Microwave on high for 90 seconds, stir the rice, then heat for another 30 seconds.
 Total reheat time: 2 minutes.
 Add sauce after reheating if stored separately.

 Skillet method